 You can pan cook, bake, or grill tofu after marinating it.
 For a block of tofu cut into 8 strips:

 Use a heated non-stick pan and lightly oil the surface to prevent tofu from sticking in the pan.
-To be extra cautious, lightly pat dry the tofu before adding to the pan.
+Also, draining the water out of the tofu before marinating it helps the tofu not stick.

 Yes, you can bake the slices of tofu for 15 minutes per side at 400F.
 You can also grill the tofu slices for 5 minutes per side.

-If you love this recipe, you'll also love:
+If you love this recipe, you'll also love these inventive tofu recipes.

 - 1 lb. extra firm tofu save the container